 The REI Flash 55 Backpack is an ultralight, roll-top backpack with an optional top lid pocket.
-Weighing 2 lbs 10 oz, it has a ventilated back to help keep your shirt dry in warm weather and numerous pockets and straps, called “packmods”, that can be removed or reconfigured to lighten it further, up to 7 oz.
+Weighing 2 lbs 10 oz, it has a mesh back to help keep your shirt dry in warm weather and numerous pockets and straps, called “packmods”, that can be removed or reconfigured to lighten it further, up to 7 oz.
 REI also added two additional side pockets to this year’s model, in addition to two side water bottle sleeves, in order to provide more external storage.
-Sizing can be a little tricky though, since this new REI Flash 55 is only available in a limited number of fixed length torso sizes, unlike last year’s model, which had an adjustable length frame.
 Make no mistake, the REI 55 is a true ultralight backpack and represents an exciting leap forward by the Co-op to make lighter weight backpacking more accessible and affordable.
 Plus, at $199, the price is right.
 A Women’s REI Flash 55 Backpack is also available.

 Specs at a Glance